 - III.
 Unlimited Tax General Obligation Bond Fund & Budget: Thurston County Financial Services has assigned accounting number 6682 to the Unlimited Tax General Obligation Bond Fund. - 1) Fund 6682 Revenues & Expenses: the primary source of revenues for Fund 6682 is an excess property tax as authorized under Chapter 52.16 RCW and Chapter 84.52 RCW.
 The Statutes authorize a special tax levy on property for voter-approved debt (unlimited tax general obligation bonds issued to pay for capital purposes).
 The annual budget is based on the schedule of payments of principle and interest on such bonds.
-The District does not have any direct involvement in the semi-annual payments (made directly by the Thurston County

-Treasurer) to the bondholders.

-- IV.
-Reserve Fund & Budget: Thurston County Financial Services has assigned accounting number 6683 to the Reserve Fund. - 1) Fund 6683 Revenues: the primary source of revenues for Fund 6683 is the transfer of funds from Fund 6680, made from time-to-time by the Board in order to maintain an approximate level of funding for four (4) months of general operations.
+The District does not have any direct involvement in the semi-annual payments (made directly by the Thurston County Treasurer) to the bond-holders. - IV.
+Reserve Fund & Budget: Thurston County Financial Services has assigned accounting number 6683 to the Reserve Fund. - 1) Fund 6683 Revenues: the primary source of revenues for Fund 6683 is the transfer of funds from Fund 6680, made from time-to-time by the Board in order to maintain an approximate level of funding for six (6) months of general operations.
 All transfers are made by Board resolution. - 2) Fund 6683 Expenses: the fund is primarily set aside for use as a "rainy-day" fund, or, for unanticipated or emergency expenses.
-Any use of Fund 6683 shall be pursuant to Board resolution. - V. Capital Facilities Fund & Budget: Thurston County Financial Services has assigned accounting number 6685 to the Capital Facilities Fund.
-The fund is designated for the purposes of funding large capital facilities projects as authorized by the Board. - 1) Fund 6685 Revenues: one major source of revenue for Fund 6685 is the transfer of funds from Fund 6680 made from time-to-time by the Board in order to maintain sufficient funds to pay project expenses.
-Other sources of revenue may include receipts of Unlimited Tax General Obligation Bonds issued for authorized projects and interest on cash. - 2) Fund 6685 Expenses: the fund is set aside for payment of costs related to Board authorized capital facilities projects.
+Any use of Fund 6683 shall be pursuant to Board resolution. - V. Firestation Project Fund & Budget: Thurston County Financial Services has assigned accounting number 6685 to the Firestation Project Fund.
+The fund is designated for the creation of the District's new north-end firestation and shall be dissolved by Board action upon the completion of the project.
+Any remaining un-encumbered money left in the fund at the time of dissolution will be transferred into Fund 6681.
+1) Fund 6685 Revenues : one major source of revenue for Fund 6685 is the transfer of funds from Fund 6680 made from time-to-time by the Board in order to maintain sufficient funds to pay project expenses.
+The other major source of revenue is from funds transferred from Fund 6682 with receipts of Unlimited Tax General Obligation Bonds issued for the project.
+Other sources of revenue include interest on cash.
+2) Fund 6685 Expenses : the fund is set aside for payment of costs related to the design & construction of the District's new north-end firestation.
+Project related costs include design, permit approval, contractor acquisition, construction, project management and project close-out.
+Other costs authorized for payment from the fund are interest costs on issued Unlimited Tax General Obligation Bonds issues for this purpose in years 2012 and 2013.
+1-60-P0-00 REVISION 1 Page 3 of 3